parvesh001/Food-Order-app/README.md

 - **USEREF**: This hook ensures access to DOM elements.
 Returns an object with property 'current' which has reference to targeted DOM element.

+- **CUSTOME HOOK**: Custome hooks are very useful tools which makes things easier and faster.
+With custome hooks we can reutilize functionality defined in custome hook.
+They are like inbuilt hooks, but the difference is that developers fabricate these hooks to their own project.

+## API and FETCH
+In this project, React APIs have been utilized to get rid of the long cyncle of sharing data through parents.
+Besides, the 'fetch' method has been utilized to fetch data from a backend server handled by **firebase**.